 The crafting process takes some time and effort, for an exclusively handmade item, but the result is spectacular:

 - Each component of the belt is fully hand beaded on a piece of fabric.
 This will be the ornament of the belt.
 You want to consider the length of the belt between 27.3′ – 50.7′ and the desired width;

-- Carefully trim each component on the edges and remove the excess material;
+- Trim each component on the edges and remove the excess material;

 - Spread glue on the entire back surface of each component and stick them on a cardboard.
 You want to let it dry.
 Next, you trim the components again and remove the excess cardboard;